cbefus/Eynnyd/docs/source/guide/tutorials/hello_world.rst

 Building Routes
 ---------------
-Organizing and wiring up your :ref:`Route`s to the code they execute is a single responsibility.
-This is why we don't like then :ref:`Route`s are defined at the definition site (in some frameworks) or as part of the building of the webapp itself (in other frameworks).
-In our code above, building the :ref:`Route`s looks like:
+Organizing and wiring up your :term:`Route`\s to the code they execute is a single responsibility.
+This is why we don't like then :term:`Route`\s are defined at the definition site (in some frameworks) or as part of the building of the webapp itself (in other frameworks).
+In our code above, building the :term:`Route`\s looks like:

 .. code:: python